 The work was judged not just on Hannah's creativity, but on how well she complied with the contest instructions and her proficiency with computer programs that included Photoshop and Adobe Illustrator, desktop publishing programs used widely in the advertising field.

-Page 2 of 2 - It wasn't an easy job, noted Richard Clark, student activities director at Polytech and an adviser to the Delaware chapter of Skills USA.
+It wasn't an easy job, noted Richard Clark, student activities director at Polytech and an adviser to the Delaware chapter of Skills USA.

 "Hannah's very creative, but you have to be to be in that contest," Clark said.
 "All of your skills are used to create a vibrant and effective design on a computer."

 "Things are really coming together for her," Mrs. Geyer said.
 "Before she didn't really realize her potential.
 She's very creative and very innovative, and she comes up with things that really catch your eye."

 "She's got a lot of potential," Clark agreed.
 "She's a great kid with a good attitude and a good work ethic."